ibrahimdmrsy/ibrahimdmrsy/Readme.md

 I became particularly interested in exploring how newly developed software can be utilized in testing and analysis processes.
 I have completed comprehensive training, working on end-to-end data analysis projects using tools such as
 - SQL
 - Python
--Tableau
+- Tableau
--Google Sheets
+- Google Sheets
--Power BI
+- Power BI
--Google Analytics 4
+- Google Analytics 4
 I continue to improve myself more in IT field. ⚡